r-ramos2/WordPress-Scalable-and-Highly-Available-Deployment/README.md

 8. Click "Submit".

 ## Clean Up
 Empty and terminate Elastic Beanstalk, RDS, S3 (e.g. might need to delete bucket policy), and EC2 instances.
+To avoid unnecessary costs, please double-check that no underlying resources are still running.

 ## Conclusion
 In this project, we demonstrated how to deploy a high-availability WordPress website with an external Amazon RDS database to Elastic Beanstalk.
 By following these steps, we have created a scalable and reliable WordPress website that can handle high levels of traffic.
 Feel free to message me with code improvement suggestions.